Breakdown points of Fermat-Weber problems under gauge distances: Introduction

-The study of robustness under asymmetric distances is also relevant to practical applications.
-For example, in phylogenetics, the Fermat--Weber problem gives a method to obtain consensus trees~\cite{Bryant:2003}.
-The approach using asymmetric distances from~\cite{TropMedian} proved to have some better properties than the symmetric counterpart~\cite{Lin+Yoshida:2018}.
-However, the outcome on the Apicomplexan data set of Kuo~et~al.~\cite{apicomplexa} was unsatisfactory.
-The results from this paper can explain the behaviour: the data set has many outliers while the tropical median from~\cite{TropMedian} has a low breakdown point.
+One line of research in a multidimensional setting focuses on the study of robustness under asymmetric distances in phylogenetics.
+The Fermat–Weber problem for phylogenetic trees provides a method for constructing consensus trees~\cite{Bryant:2003}.
+The approach using asymmetric distances from~\cite{TropMedian} demonstrated improved properties compared to its symmetric counterpart~\cite{Lin+Yoshida:2018}.
+However, its application to the Apicomplexan data set from Kuo~et~al.~\cite{apicomplexa} yielded unsatisfactory results.
+The findings of this paper offer an explanation: the data set contains many outliers, and the tropical median from~\cite{TropMedian} has a low breakdown point, making it sensitive to such outliers.

+Furthermore, as stated in \cite[Proposition~30]{Comaneci:2024}, the application discussed above connects robustness to majority-rule approaches in consensus problems~\cite{McMorris+Neumann}.
+We will briefly revisit the relationship between breakdown points and majority rules in location problems in section~\ref{sec:maj-rule}.

+Below we have a brief introduction to the main terms that will be used in the paper.